SWeav02/baderkit/docs/methods.md

     G. Henkelman, A. Arnaldsson, and H. Jónsson, A fast and robust algorithm for Bader decomposition of charge density, [Comput.
 Mater.
 Sci.
 36, 354-360 (2006)](https://theory.cm.utexas.edu/henkelman/code/bader/download/henkelman06_354.pdf)

 === "neargrid"

+    **Key Takeaways:** Accurate while providing only one assignment per grid point.
+    Requires edge refinement.

     This algorithm was developed by Henkelman et. al. several years after the ongrid method to fix orientation errors.
-It is generally less accurate than the weight method, but is useful in situations where it is desirable to have only one basin assignment per point on the grid.
+It is generally less accurate than the weight method, but is useful where it is desirable to have only one basin assignment per point on the grid.

     A gradient vector is calculated at each point using the three nearest neighbors.